matinmonshizadeh/Voltmeter-0-30V/README.md

 </p>

 ### Software Section:
-- For its software part, we need an AVR programmer to write a program.
-A program is written in C language if I want it in summary form Let me explain, what we do for us in this code is to first write a message for 2 seconds. display the desired (my name is matin) and then when the circuit is connected to the power supply It displays the voltage.
+- We need an AVR programmer to write a program for its software part.
+A program is written in C language.
+Let me explain in summer what we should do.
+What we do for us in this code is first write a message for 2 seconds.
+Display the desired (my name is Matin), and then it shows the voltage when the circuit is connected to the power supply.

 ### Application of Some Pieces: